Kousei74/Cortex/README.md

 ## Project Positioning

-CORTEX is structured as an internal operations platform rather than a generic dashboard application.
-The product surface combines analytics delivery, controlled collaboration, and execution governance into a unified enterprise workflow.
+Structured as an internal operations platform rather than a generic dashboard application, the product surface combines analytics delivery, controlled collaboration, and execution governance into a unified workflow.